 If you have spent some time in Tokyo (find more information on how to spend 5 days in Tokyo) and searched out all the off the beaten path destinations within the city, and like me, you crave some fresh air, some nature and a little bit of relaxation, then it’s time to on a one […]

 My first and only day trip to Nikko was 3 years ago.
 It was my first day trip with Taka and the first time I got out of Tokyo after arriving there 2 months earlier to work at a Japanese IT consulting company.
 The trip has been a fond memory ever since, and I feel […]

 The first clear drink I came across in Japan was Yogurina a clear yogurt drink.
 I thought it was strange to have a bottle that looks like water but tastes like yogurt, but it got me curious (which is probably the whole point of making a yogurt drink look like water).
 So I bought a […]

-In May of 2018, we made our fourth trip to the Fuji Five Lakes.
-This area located in Yamanashi prefecture lies 2 hours east of Tokyo and is a perfect day trip destination.
-If you were looking for day trips to view Mount Fuji from Tokyo, you probably stumbled upon the following things: Fuji Kawaguchiko, […]
+In May of 2018, I made my fourth trip to the Fuji Five Lakes.
+This area located in Yamanashi Prefecture lies 2 hours east of Tokyo and is a perfect day trip destination.
+If you want to read more about Japan travel head over to the Japan Travel Blog.
+If you were looking for day […]

 Visiting an Onsen (a Japanese Hot Spring) should be on every visitor’s Japan bucket list.
 The Japanese hot springs are famous for its healing powers and long tradition similar to the Roman baths.
 There are areas in Japan that are famous for its Onsen waters which are pumped up from sometimes hundreds of meters below […]